What is this Notice?

 More information: Conditions of processing for any personal data

-- Necessary for the performance of a contract between you and BU: this will be either the core contract between us [relating to any offer of a place to study at BU] or an additional contract for other services.
+- Necessary for the performance of a contract between you and BU: this will be either the core contract between us, the BU student agreement, [relating to any offer of a place to study at BU] or an additional contract for other services.
 The terms of the BU Student Agreement can be found here: https://www1.bournemouth.ac.uk/students/help-advice/important-information [Art 6.1(b)]

 - Necessary for compliance with a legal obligation on BU: we will identify the relevant obligation [Art 6.1(c)]